 Dear Students, Families, and Staff Members,

 Each Thursday evening the Department of Public Health releases the city/town and Berkshire County data updates for the previous 14 day period.
-There are no new cases of COVID-19 in the school community is limited to the single case at Drury High School announced on March 3rd.
+The incidence of COVID-19 in the school community is limited to the single case at Drury High School announced on March 3rd.

 The key information used to determine moving to remote learning or remaining with the hybrid model includes:

 - The positivity rate for the City of North Adams: Current rate is 1.43%.

 - The average positivity rate for 15 communities, not including North Adams, calculated from the total positive cases divided by the total number of tests for the last 14 days multiplied by 100: Current rate is 0.59%.

 - All of the pool testing results for Cohort A and last week’s Cohort B students, staff, and student athletes are reported as negative.

 - The report by the school nurse leader of the total number of cases of COVID by school and the status of each case (contact tracing, quarantine and self-isolation, and awaiting follow-up test results).

 On Friday, March 5, 2021, the COVID Data Team (a joint labor management team) met to review the data and take a vote for the return to school.
 The vote was unanimous to accept the data report and support the continuation of the hybrid model effective Monday, March 8, 2021, for all grades.

 In school transmission rates remain very low due to the effective use of all mitigation strategies, including: masks, physical distancing, disinfection protocols, and the addition of a pooled testing program.
 Your continued use of these mitigation measures while not in school will help to keep our students in school for longer periods of time and possibly get all students back to school for in-person learning.

 Please practice prevention of infection and as always, if a staff member or student develops symptoms it is imperative that they stay home and contact their health care provider.